MR-Instinctive-Robot-Control/Unity-Ros-Setup/README.md

 # Unity Setup

-First follow the general instructions in the pdf found in the ressources folder.
+First follow the general instructions on page 10 of the [pdf](https://github.com/MR-Instinctive-Robot-Control/Unity-Ros-Setup/blob/main/resources/Lecture%202%20_%20Introduction%20to%20HL2%20_%20Patrick%20Misteli.pdf) found in the ressources folder.

 Then download the following two repos (in windows, I just did it as a zip folder) https://github.com/Unity-Technologies/URDF-Importer